Old Side–New Side controversy: 1758 reunification and legacy of the controversy

 The factions of the Old Side and New Side did not die down.
 The Synod of New York had 72 ministers in 1758 when it merged with the Synod of Philadelphia, which had only a little over twenty.
 Thus, the New Side doctrine was imposed upon the Presbyteries and became the rule of the Synod.
 By 1762 disagreement over the plan of union and examination of candidates for the ministry had erupted at synod.
 The Old Side did not inquire into the candidate's experience to determine his acquaintance with religion, and the New Side minister had done so.
 The synod decided to leave it up to each presbytery on whether or not to question candidates in such a manner.
 That year they also created a Second Presbytery of Philadelphia, which was clearly done on a theological split, not a geographical one.
 In 1765 the Old Side controlled Presbytery of Donegal was split into multiple presbyteries.
 On account of this perceived violation of their rights and the Plan of Union, the Old Side members of the Presbytery of Donegal withdrew from Synod and Revs.
 John Ewing and Alexander McDowell, both Old Side ministers, protested the decision of synod to split Donegal.
 In the end, the outbreak of the Revolutionary War took center stage and by the end of the war the Synod of New York and Philadelphia dissolved and in 1788 the first General Assembly was formed.

+The New Hampshire town of Derry seceded in 1827 from its western neighbour, Londonderry, using the boundary that had resulted from the split into east and west parishes during the controversy.